 Ans:

-The catalytic converter is a pollution control device that reduces harmful emissions such as carbon monoxide (CO), hydrocarbons (HC), and nitrogen oxides (NOx) by catalyzing chemical reactions that convert these pollutants into less harmful substances like carbon dioxide (CO2), water vapor (H2O), and nitrogen (N2).
+The catalytic converter is a crucial pollution control device in vehicles.
+It reduces harmful emissions such as carbon monoxide (CO), hydrocarbons (HC), and nitrogen oxides (NOx).
+The device facilitates chemical reactions that convert these pollutants into less harmful substances.
+Specifically, it transforms CO into carbon dioxide (CO2), HC into water vapour (H2O), and NOx into nitrogen (N2).
+This process helps in significantly lowering the environmental impact of vehicle emissions.

 36. Explain the difference between naturally aspirated and supercharged engines.